1888–89 New Zealand Native football team: Ireland, further English matches, and Wales

 Towers scored the first Welsh try, which was converted by Jim Webb.
 The Natives replied with a spirited run by Ellison, but he failed to break through the Welsh defence.
-The tourists trailed even further after George Thomas scored a breakaway try frrm the half-way line, which went some way to silence the heckles from the crowd.
+The tourists trailed even further after George Thomas scored a breakaway try from the half-way line, which went some way to silence the heckles from the crowd.
 Webb, playing in out of position at full-back, missed the conversion and then failed at a long-distance goal from a mark.
 The Natives continued to push, with Elliot coming within five-yards of the try line, and when Ellison did manage to cross the line he was carried back into the 25-yard line before he could touch down.
 In the second half Wales continued to push their advantage when Alexander Bland dribbled the ball into the Natives' 25; this was collected by Sydney Nicholls, who managed to get the ball across the try line, allowing Jim Hannan to score.
 Warbrick for the Natives and Stadden for Wales both subsequently came close to scoring tries, but there were no further scores in the game.

 The match was also of historical importance because of the Welsh tactics employed.
 In the 1886 Home Nations Championship Wales had trialled the four three-quarter system, wherein the team would play with eight forwards rather than nine, and instead employ an extra centre three-quarter.
 The system was deemed a failure and was particularly unpopular with star Welsh player Arthur Gould, whose formidable ability as a back allowed his club team Newport to retain the additional forward.
 With Gould working in the West Indies, Wales again tried the four three-quarter system against the Natives, and its success saw the team permanently adopt the system.
 Within six years the other three Home Countries had adopted four three-quarter style of play.

 Before they left Wales, the Natives played Swansea and two other local clubs, Newport, and Cardiff.
 They defeated Swansea for their first win in Wales, and followed this up with a victory over Newport in front of 8,000 spectators.
 They finished their Welsh matches, and the year, with a 4–1 loss to Cardiff in front of a partisan crowd.